vZome/vzome/docs/index.md

     A sample design exported from vZome, displayed using the vzome-viewer custom HTML element
   </figcaption>
 </figure>

+Furthermore, the `vzome-viewer` web component used above can be in any HTML page.
+See [these instructions](./web-component.html) to enhance your own web pages with interactive vZome viewers.

 ## [vZome Toolbars for Diehards](./toolbars-for-diehards.html)